cakeio-unreal/cakeio-unreal.github.io/docs/error-handling/blueprint.md

 Let's look at an example with a Sequential iteration:

-All iteration functions will send back at least two variables: a boolean indicating whether or not the iteration was successful (the definition of success will vary across iteration styles), and an enum outcome code that will contain more detailed context.
+Just like IO operations, all iteration functions will send back at least two variables: a boolean indicating whether or not the iteration was successful (the definition of success will vary across iteration styles), and an enum outcome code that will contain more detailed context.

 When we just need to know whether or not an iteration was successful and we don't care about the context surrounding success / failure, we can simply branch on the boolean.